- 1 Waldorf Astoria Los Cabos Pedregal

 Two scenic bluffs hug this 17-acre hideaway, tucked off the main highway.
 Esperanza, a shining star in the Auberge roster, hasn't missed a beat since it hosted President Obama and family back in 2012.
 Along with 57 re-done suites and casitas (all with private patios), there's free yoga and fitness classes, an ethereal spa with open-air treatment rooms, cushy serviced cabanas overlooking an adults-only pool, and a calendar of culinary events.
 Its standout restaurant, Cocina del Mar, looks out onto the rock-studded surf, and the cuisine, courtesy of Argentinian chef Guillermo Gomez, spotlights the best Baja purveyors.

-We're still buzzing about Mar Adentro, the hypermodern vision of celebrated Mexican architect Miguel Angel Aragonés that manages to feel worlds away despite its location between a stacked list of resorts along San José del Cabo's Playa Las Palmas.
+We're still buzzing about Viceroy Los Cabos, the hypermodern vision of celebrated Mexican architect Miguel Angel Aragonés that manages to feel worlds away despite its location between a stacked list of resorts along San José del Cabo's Playa Las Palmas.
 There's a serious wow-factor to the minimalist design, where sugar-white buildings, all angled towards the sea, appear to float on reflecting pools crisscrossed by stone walkways.
-At the center of it all is the open-air sushi restaurant, Nest, which is cocooned in an intricate weave of twigs.
-Expect to see new beachside villas, a holistic spa, and a private beach complete with its own food truck in the coming months.
+At the center of it all is the open-air ceviche restaurant, Nido, which is cocooned in an intricate weave of twigs.
+Expect to see new beachside villas, a holistic spa, and a private beach complete with its own food truck.

 Pueblo Bonito Pacifica Golf & Spa Resort